gbeckers/Birdwatcher/docs/recipes/detectmovement.rst

     >>> len(c)
     821

-The pixel count for every frame is provided by the ``coordscount`` variable in the :func:`detect_movement` function that we used above.
-We can thus plot the count of positive pixels (i.e. where change took place ) for each frames in the video:
+The number of positive pixels per frame is provided by the ``coordscount`` variable returned by the the :func:`detect_movement` function that we used above.
+We can plot them to get an impression of when movement took place in the video:

 .. code-block:: python